paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/research.md

 </em> </p></details>
         </li></ul>

-<ul><li> The Making of Physicians: Social Origins of 18th-Century University of Caen Graduates,  with <a href="https://www.researchgate.net/profile/Xavier-Humbert-2"> Xavier Humbert (University of Caen Normandy)</a>
+<ul><li> The Making of Physicians: Social Origins of 18th-Century University of Caen Graduates,  with <a href="https://www.researchgate.net/profile/Xavier-Humbert-2"> Xavier Humbert</a>
         </li></ul>